zerrouki95samir/clickable_tables/README.md

 # Books Aggregator

-This is a web application to scrape books from differents websites and display it in a web application to make it easy to select, filter and print (as xlsx file).
+This is a simple interactive web based app (dash/plotly based).

 ### Prerequisites